packleader206/Bamazon/README.md

 ## Overview:

 Bamazon is a Node CLI Storefront with a mySQL backend whereby users can select and purchase products from inventory.
 The app will take user input and determine if requested quantity is available to fulfill the order.
-If an order is placed, the app will dynamically update the inventory in the SQL database.
+If an order is placed successfully, the app will dynamically update the inventory in the SQL database.

 ## Technologies Used:
 - Javascript